Xilinx/mlir-aie/programming_examples/basic/matrix_multiplication/whole_array/README.md

 1. **Tiling to Compute Core Submatrix Chunks:** The input and output matrices stream to/from the AIE compute cores in chunks of size of `m`&times;`k`, `k`&times;`n` and `n`&times;`m`.
 Tiling into these chunks allows each of the computation cores to concurrently work on distinct sub-sections of the input matrices in parallel, which improves performance.
 This also reduces on-chip memory requirements.
 The final result is re-assembled using the sub-matrix results of all cores.

-    > This tiling occurs in the `sequence()` function describing the host-to-memory-tile transfer.
+    > This tiling occurs in the `aie.runtime_sequence()` operation describing the host-to-memory-tile transfer.
 We describe it further below, in section *"5.
 Defining External Data Transfer Sequences"*.

 1. **Tiling to Vector Intrinsic Size:** The AIE compute cores calculate the matrix multiplication using efficient "multiply-accumulate" vector intrinsic instructions (`MAC` instructions).
 These hardware instructions process very small blocks of the matrix: size `r`&times;`s` blocks of `A` and size `s`&times;`t` blocks of  `B`, producing an output of size `r`&times;`t` (`C`).